KarenSpinner/newsletter-digest-standalone/README.md

    - `Category` - For grouping articles (defaults to "Uncategorized")
    - `Collections` - Additional tags or groupings (optional, not currently used)
    - `Author` - Only include articles by a specific author for a newsletter.
 Put the full or partial author name to match in the column.
 Blank for a row means no author name matching on that newsletter.
+   - `Substack Handle` - If included, will be used in future to create hyperlinks to author names in the digest pages.

    **Note:** Currently only supports Substack newsletters with public RSS feeds.